 Address the following issues

 P13L36: This description does not follow the template given in 3.4.1 of the guide.
 A possible rewording would be: "Contains the values of CAG Version, Scope, and Partial Advertisement Protocol ID from the CAG Number element.
 It is optionally present in the Probe Response or Beacon frame; otherwise not present." (note the deletion of "else null")

+Editor[A]:

 P13L46: This description does not follow the template given in 3.4.1 of the guide.
 A possible rewording would be: "Contains the values from the Differentiated Initial Link Setup element.
 It is optionally present when dot11FILSActivated is true and if such an element was present in the Probe Response or Beacon frame; otherwise not present." (note the deletion of "else null")

+Editor[A]:

 P14L23: ".. is present if any of the following optional parameters ..." but there is no list of parameters. needs to identify the parameters for which it will be present and then add the "otherwise not present".

+Editor[M]: resolved in https://mentor.ieee.org/802.11/dcn/15/11-15-0666-00-00ai-comment-resolution-for-a-mdr-comment.docx.
+Change text “The parameter indicates which optional parameters are present in BSSDescriptionFromFD.
+The parameter is present if any of the following optional parameters are present in the BSSDescriptionFromFD.” to “The advertised capabilities and operational indications of the found BSS.
+This parameter is optional.”

 P14L29, P14L33, P14L40, P14L52, P14L63: Add "Otherwise not present."

+Editor[J]: there is no specific conditions stated, so simply adding the words is not right.

 3.4.2 Consistency Requirements